 Pastor Dan Lashley began his ministry at Calvary Baptist Church in December of 2012.
 Growing up in Winter Garden, Florida, he dedicated his life to the Lord when he was nineteen years old.
 After serving in the U.S. Navy, he attended Bob Jones University where he received his bachelor's degree in Bible and master of arts degree in theology.
 He pastored in Mobile, Alabama and Imlay City, Michigan before coming to Belvidere, Illinois.
 He met his wife, Judy, while in Mobile.
-They have four children and five grandchildren (so far).
+They have four children and seven grandchildren (so far).

 Judy was a third grade teacher at Pensacola Christian School when she met her husband.
 She is a pastor's daughter who was born and raised in Kansas.
 She is a gifted pianist and piano teacher.